Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/DELETE_command.md

 ---
 title: "DELETE - Delete  catalog entries"
 linkTitle: "DELETE - Deleting catalog entries"
 weight: 280
----The DELETE command is used to <span id="delete_command"></span>delete one or more catalog entries.
+--- The DELETE command is used to <span id="delete_command"></span>delete one or more catalog entries.
 A transfer in process is interrupted and its transfer request disappears from the catalog.